DeviCatOutlet/devicatoutlet.github.io/quotes.md

 * 33: "I'm kind of alive over here ![devicatBoo](https://static-cdn.jtvnw.net/emoticons/v2/306361782/default/light/1.0 "devicatBoo") ." -DeviCat (06-Apr-24)
 * 34: "I would give you a full heart, but I need the other half for reference ![devicatB2](https://static-cdn.jtvnw.net/emoticons/v2/306362365/default/light/1.0 "devicatB2") !" -DeviCat (06-Apr-24)
 * 35: "We're going to shrink this thumb down a bit, refine it a bit, and add it to the collection." -DeviCat (08-Apr-24)
+* 36: "I’m older than Hip Hop! mid fifties" -PanicAtThePenShow (17-Apr-24)
+* 37: "Candi will defend you while you shower, scaring away the scary monster that try to eat you when you close your eyes while washing your hair" -TiggyDoodler: (17-Apr-24)

 There may be quotes newer than these that have yet to be collected.